Castellanos hits 2 homers again, powers Phillies past Braves 3-1 and into 2nd straight NLCS

 “The only thing that I can say is that I’m learning that the season and the postseason are completely different,” Castellanos said.

-Atlanta will surely find little consolation that it's not the only regular-season heavyweight already out of these playoffs.
+Atlanta will surely find little consolation in not being the only regular-season heavyweight already out of these playoffs.
 The teams with the five best regular-season records — the Braves, Orioles (101 wins), Dodgers (100), Rays (99) and Brewers (92) — all failed to reach the LCS.

 A night after he hit two homers in Game 3, Castellanos became the first Phillies slugger, heck, any slugger in baseball history, to drill multiple homers in consecutive playoff games.